aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

-* Let’s consider the following data with 10 entries and our objective is to predict whether someone has purchased a product or not i.e “ProductPurchase” column = Yes or No
+* Let's consider the following data with 10 entries, and our objective is to predict whether someone has purchased a product or not, i.e., the "ProductPurchase" column = Yes or No